 “The money that is given to the World Land Trust, in my estimation, has more effect on the wild world than almost anything I can think of.”

 “The sensible attitude to conservation is to conserve animal and plant communities and that means land… World Land Trust recognised that a long time before others and it became their first objective”.

-Committee members and admin staff already where possible reduce emission by car sharing, using public transport, trains etc. rather than travelling to committee meetings, our annual conference, and workshops individually by car.
-We aim to where possible offset CaPPP member’s travel to take part in workshops, our annual conference and their use of computer time when attending an event online.
-The WLT will also audit the committee’s residual emissions caused by any unavoidable train or road travel, and home office use.
+Committee members and admin staff where possible reduce emissions by car sharing, using public transport, trains etc. rather than travelling to committee meetings, our annual conference, and workshops individually by car.
+We also aim to offset CaPPP member’s travel to our workshops, annual conference and their computer time when attending an online event.
+The WLT audit the committee’s residual emissions caused by any unavoidable train or road travel, and home office use.

 Both avoided deforestation and planting techniques are equally important.
 The destruction of mature forest is responsible for 20% of the global carbon dioxide emissions, more than the cumulative global emissions of cars, boats and planes.
 It is better for biodiversity to preserve existing habitat rather than trying to recreate it, which is why the WLT Carbon Balanced programme strongly promotes avoided deforestation as part of its projects.
 However, in some parts of the world, the land is so degraded that restoration through tree planting is critical.
 In practice we combine all the techniques needed to protect and restore a given parcel of forest – this obviously means restoring what has already been cleared through planting supplementing natural regeneration as well as protecting what forest still remains.
 Current forest conservation projects include: Africa, Central & South America, India, South-East Asia, UK.